1271 Avenue of the Americas: Lobby

 1271 Avenue of the Americas' lobby is surrounded by commercial spaces on all sides; with the superstructure incorporated in the core and exterior, Harrison could design the lobby with more flexibility.
-Originally, the lobby was planned to include a covered shopping and exhibit hall on 50th Street and a north–south passage between 50th and 51st Streets.
+Originally, the lobby was planned to include a covered shopping and exhibit hall on 50th Street and a north–south passage between 50th and 51st streets.
 These details were changed significantly in the final plan.
 The lobby has two entrances to the south on 50th Street, one on either side of the core, as well as an entrance to the north on 51st Street, along the east side of the core.
 The core itself has two west–east passages connected by elevator banks.
 The more northerly of the east–west passages has stairs and escalators to the second story and the basement.
 Until the 1990s, the southern passage had been a narrow hallway because there were two storefronts next to it.
-A "breezeway" led east to Sixth Avenue, but this had been closed by 2002.
+A breezeway led east to Sixth Avenue, but this had been closed by 2002.
 Time Inc.'s reception area was within the lobby behind the fountain.

-The lobby has the same pavement as the plaza outside the building.
-This pavement consists of white serpentine terrazzo tiles bordered with stainless steel and aligned from west to east.
-The pavement, installed by the American Mosaic & Tile Company, was meant to relate with the plaza.
-The floors had originally been made of cementitious terrazzo.
-The southern section of the lobby had been expanded in the 1990s, over the site of the storefronts there, but the extended floor did not match the original pavement.
-The entire lobby was resurfaced in the late 2010s with marble-based terrazzo tiles that matched the original pavement design.
+The lobby has the same style of pavement as the plaza outside the building.
+The original tiles were installed by the American Mosaic & Tile Company.
+They were made of white cementitious terrazzo with stainless steel borders, aligned west–east.
+The southern section of the lobby was expanded in the 1990s, over the site of the storefronts there, but the extended floor did not match the original pavement.
+The entire lobby was resurfaced in the late 2010s with marble-based terrazzo tiles that matched the original floor design.
 Because the marble tiles had contained natural veins of black rock, contractors manually removed the veins before installing the tiles.